 Regularly scheduled HVAC maintenance offers many benefits beyond helping spring allergies.
-Not only does HVAC maintenance help improve air quality, it also protects your system from unexpected repairs.
+Not only does HVAC maintenance help improve air quality, but it also protects your system from unexpected repairs.

 Keep your HVAC system in top condition.
 With HVAC maintenance your system is inspected to identify any areas that need repair or replacement.
 This helps prevent unscheduled downtime and also improves the overall efficiency of your HVAC system.
 When the system is working properly, it does a better job of moving the air through.
 Less energy is used and air quality improves.